Propagation means to reproduce an organism through natural or unnatural processes.

-It’s really nothing fancy.
+It's nothing fancy.
 Plants have been doing this to themselves over hundreds of thousands of years.
 When a leaf is cut from a plant a mass of non-specialized cells called a callus is exposed.
-In the right conditions, that callus will fall in to right situation when it can receive nutrients, grow, and form a new plant out of itself.
+In the right conditions, that callus will fall into the right situation when it can receive nutrients, grow, and form a new plant out of itself.

 The same thing happens when you want to take a clone from a plant.
 When you cut the leaf from a plant (exposing the callus) and dip it in root stimulator the callus will grow, divide and form various specialized cells (roots, stems), eventually forming a new plant that has the identical genetic makeup as the donor plant.